Food, accommodation, and teaching are all provided at no cost to participants. Travel costs may be reimbursed if they're a barrier to attending

 Guest speakers, Q&A sessions, and social events

-Some coding experience is useful to make the most of the bootcamp.
-Our Python workshops have multiple levels of difficulty to adapt to those with a decade of software development experience and those with little.
+Some coding experience is required useful to make the most of the coding sessions during the bootcamp, which comprise about ~25-30% of the curriculum.
+Our Python workshops have multiple levels of difficulty, so they can be challenging and valuable to those with varying levels of experience.

 We're most excited about people who are ready to contribute to AI safety, be that someone with decades of work experience, someone who has just finished their master's or PhD, or someone early in their career.